Hyperloop One: XP-2

-For the company's passenger testing, they created a new vehicle, dubbed "experimental pod 2," or XP-2.
+For the company's passenger testing, they created a new vehicle, dubbed "experimental pod 2", or XP-2.
 The vehicle was designed by Bjarke Ingels Group and Kilo Design.

 On November 8, 2020, after more than 400 uncrewed tests, the firm conducted the first human trial with Josh Giegel, its co-founder and CTO, and Sara Luchian, Director of Passenger Experience, as the first passengers at a speed of 172 km/h at its DevLoop test site in Las Vegas, Nevada.
 The test was conducted in a near-vacuum environment of 100 Pascals.

-In March 2021, Virgin Hyperloop announced that the vehicle would be on display at the Smithsonian Arts + Industries Building in late 2021.
+In March 2021, Virgin Hyperloop announced that the vehicle would be on display at the Smithsonian Arts and Industries Building in late 2021.

 Following successful passenger testing, Virgin Hyperloop unveiled its commercial vehicle design in January 2021.
 Designed in collaboration with Seattle-based design firm Teague, each vehicle is planned to seat about 28 passengers but can transport thousands of passengers per hour in convoys.

 Funding

-Hyperloop One has raised over $485 million as of May 2019.
+Hyperloop One had raised over $485 million as of May 2019.
 Its investors include Sherpa Capital, Formation 8, 137 Ventures, DP World, Khosla Ventures, Caspian Venture Capital, Fast Digital, Western Technology Investment, Zhen Fund, GE Ventures, and SNCF.

 Management

 As of July 2018, the board of directors included Richard Branson (chairman), Justin Fishner-Wolfson, Sultan Ahmed Bin Sulayem, Rob Lloyd, Josh Giegel, Bill Shor, Yuvraj Narayan, Anatoly Braverman, and Emily White as a strategic adviser.
 Former board members include Peter Diamandis, Jim Messina, who as of July 2018 serves as strategic adviser, former Morgan Stanley executive Jim Rosenthal, Joe Lonsdale, the co-founder Shervin Pishevar, who took a leave of absence from Hyperloop One in December 2017 after multiple women accused him of sexual misconduct, and Ziyavudin Magomedov, a Russian billionaire who was arrested on embezzlement charges in 2018.

-On November 8, 2018, Richard Branson was replaced as chairman by Sultan Ahmed bin Sulayem.
+On November 8, 2018, Sultan Ahmed bin Sulayem succeeded Richard Branson as chairman.

-In February 2021, co-founder Josh Giegel was named CEO.
-On October 31, 2021, Josh Giegel was replaced as CEO on an interim basis by Raja Narayanan who is and will remain, the company's CFO.
-It was also announced that the firm would move its schedule up from production systems in the early 2030s to the mid-2020s.
-The initial project will be freight transport between the cities of Dubai and Abu-Dhabi in the United Arab Emirates.
+In February 2021, co-founder Josh Giegel was named CEO, before being replaced by CFO Raja Narayanan in October 2021.
+The firm announced an intent to accelerate scheduled fielding of production systems from the early 2030s to the mid-2020s, and that the planned initial project would transport freight between the cities of Dubai and Abu-Dhabi in the United Arab Emirates.